metacurrency/ceptr-org/_projects/core.md

 But when a receptor mirrors or synchronizes with instances of itself, it uses special internal maintenance protocols “within” the receptor, even though the data synchronization is happening over the network.
 This is exactly what the CeptrNet receptor does to send messages.
 It synchronizes, routes, and manages other instances of itself to have the message pop out of a CeptrNet receptor on the VMHost on the network to reach a local receptor there.

-Ceptrnet addresses are huge UUIDs.
+CeptrNet addresses are huge UUIDs.
 They’re in a big sparse address space with gaps in it.
 Addresses are based on agency (as in who created or manages the receptor) NOT based on the physical topology of the network.
 You could have different instances of a single receptor in a close address space with regard to agency, but they could physically scattered across the globe.

 #### Routing
 Efficient routing of non-topological addresses can be a tricky challenging problem and requires an overlay layer similar to those used in DHTs.
 This overlay tracks information about physical topology and routing of the network and paths to “sibling” nodes.
 CeptrNet uses this “internal” peer management system to accomplish the delivery to “external” addresses.